varabyte/kobweb/README.md

 * automatic handling of routing between pages
 * a collection of useful _batteries included_ widgets built on top of Compose for Web
 * an environment built from the ground up around live reloading
-* static site exports for improved SEO and cheaper server setups
+* static site exports for improved SEO and potentially cheaper server setups
 * shared, rich types between client and server
 * out-of-the-box Markdown support
 * an open source foundation that the community can extend